csscomb/grunt-csscomb/README.md

 ### Options

-#### options.sortOrder
+#### options.config
 Type: `String`
 Default value: `null`

-A string value that is used to specify custom-sort-order.json file path.
+A string value that is used to specify custom-csscomb.json file path.

 ### Usage Examples